Survey and Perspective on Social Emotions in Robotics: Introduction

 Emotion, also known as emotional intelligence \cite{emotionalIntelligenvce1996}, is an important element that forms the basis of human intelligence.
-Therefore, elucidation of its mechanism and application to robots is important for direction of research.
+Therefore, elucidation of its mechanisms and application to robots is an important direction of research.
 In particular, because of the connection between emotions and the body, emotion research using robots has attracted increasing attention \cite{damasio2019}.
 However, currently, emotional research in robotics has focused on basic emotions.
-It is necessary to focus on social emotions to realize robots that coexist with humans in the future and to elucidate more complex emotional mechanisms.
+It is necessary to broaden that focus to include social emotions to create robots that are able to socially coexist with humans in the future, as well as to elucidate more complex emotional mechanisms.

-This survey paper focuses on social emotions in the robot/agent research.
-There are few studies focusing on social emotions, and many studies remain on basic emotions in robotics studies.
-Moreover, although the understanding of basic emotions has deepened considerably, social emotions are inadequate, and no unified definition exists, even in emotion studies.
-In this paper, we first summarize the definitions of social emotions, and then review the psychological and neurological findings.
-Subsequently, we refer to how social emotions are studied in robots.
+This survey paper focuses on social emotions in robot/agent research.
+There have been few studies focusing on social emotions, but many studies on basic emotions in robotics.
+Moreover, although the understanding of basic emotions has deepened considerably, our conception of social emotions is inadequate, and no unified definition of them exists, even in emotion studies.
+In this paper, we first overview the problems regarding the current study of emotions in robotics, followed by a presentation of the general theories of emotions.
+We then summarize the definitions of social emotions and review the associated psychological and neurological findings.
+Subsequently, we catalog how social emotions have been studied in robots.
 Finally, the challenges of social emotion research in robotics in the future are discussed.

-There are existing survey papers on emotions and robots.
-Reference \cite{cavallo2018emotion} reviews emotions in social robots and Motherlind {\it et al.} focuses on reinforcement learning in emotion models \cite{Moerland2018-kk}.
-Although they do not describe social emotions, they comprehensively summarizes emotion research in robotics; thus, we will refer to them in the text for comparison.
-Note that these survey papers do not have a perspective on the learning and development of emotions themselves.
+Previous research has attempted to survey and review the study of emotions and robots. \cite{cavallo2018emotion} reviewed emotions in social robots, whereas Motherlind {\it et al.} focused on reinforcement learning in emotion models \cite{Moerland2018-kk}.
+Although these projects did not describe social emotions, they comprehensively summarized emotion research in robotics; thus, we will refer to them in the text for comparison.
+Note that these survey papers did not provide a perspective on the learning and development of emotions themselves.